lucamaiano/data-driven-intrusion-detection/README.md

 ## Exploratory Analysis

 Now we can start a first analysis of our data.
-The first results are available
+The first results are available in a [Jupyter Notebook](https://github.com/lucamaiano/data-driven-intrusion-detection/blob/master/Exploratory%20Analysis.ipynb).
+Notice that this is a very short first analysis!